naoshibaikyu/cyborgresistance/halloween.md

 Arrietty: Scary looking place?
 Like a graveyard?
 A haunted castle?
 A haunted graveyard castle?

-MollySmug: You aren't scared, are you Arri?
+Molly Smug: You aren't scared, are you Arri?

 Arrietty: Oh hell no, I am so down for that idea actually!

-MollyHappy: Great!
+Molly Happy: Great!
 Let's gather up a few folks and search for a scary party location, then we can party there!

 Arrietty: I have someone in mind already.
 Hey, Dimey!

 %Silver Dime splashes out of the Punch Bowl.

-MollyShocked: **[startled]** *Y-YAGGHHHHHHHHHHHH!!*
+Molly Shocked: **[startled]** *Y-YAGGHHHHHHHHHHHH!!*

 OniSilver: **[all calm and collected]** Greetings.
 How may I assist you?

-MollyAnnoyed: **[clutching her chest, calming herself]** N-Next time please have a less startling entrance…
+Molly Annoyed: **[clutching her chest, calming herself]** N-Next time please have a less startling entrance…

-OniSilverHappy: My apologies, Molly.
+OniSilver Happy: My apologies, Molly.
 I have been practicing my scare as a fearsome Oni.

 Arrietty: It sure seem to have worked on her. **[giggles]**